thedynamiclinker/sudocode/opt/art.md

 1: For what?

 0: Arithmetic Run Time.
-The common object files that get linked into any formal theory that's powerful enough to express arithmetic, whether you ask for it or now.
-And all the consequences that come along with that.
-One of which is something like Turing completeness.
-Another of which is exactly Gödel's incompleteness.
+The common object files that get linked into any formal theory that's powerful enough to express arithmetic, whether you ask for it or not.
+And all the consequences that come along with it, one of which is something like Turing completeness, the other of which is Gödel incompleteness.

 1: Hmmmm I think that's a stretch, zero.